mvsjober/puhti-ml/README.md

 ## Current conda environments and modules

-**NOTE** In the future we should try to specify as much as possible in an environment yaml file, and install as in `python-data`.
-An [example file](https://github.com/CSCfi/puhti-ml/blob/master/conda-envs/pytorch/1.2.0.yaml.example) is included for pytorch-1.2.0.

-**NOTE** Some additional stuff done manually after installation:

-- installed pip in all envs (`conda install pip`)
-- installed visdom in all PyTorch envs (`pip install --no-cache-dir visdom`)

 ### python-data

 Includes common machine learning and data analytics packages for Python such as [SciPy](https://www.scipy.org/), [NumPy](http://www.numpy.org/), [pandas](https://pandas.pydata.org/) and [scikit-learn](https://scikit-learn.org/stable/).